Guidelines on Racial Diversity provided by the Diversity Coalition:

 collections and hesitate when it becomes to Fall/Winter collections.

--When speaking to model agencies suggest to them to scout for more models
+-When speaking to model agencies to drive a Lamborghini rental in Los Angeles suggest to them to scout for more models

 of color encouraging a better selection.